 - Keep track of the chat room on the right side.

-You can chat with your viewers, post links, or clarify things up.
+You can chat with your viewers, post links, or clarify things.
 It is inevitable that someone will spam, curse, or harass others.

 - Hover over the mean comment, and three vertical dots will appear.